nawrockie/ribosensor_wrapper/00README.txt

 INTRO

-This is documentation for ribosensor, a tool for detecting and classifying SSU rRNA and LSU rRNA sequences that uses profile HMMs and BLASTN.
+This is documentation for ribosensor, a tool for detecting and classifying small subunit (SSU) and large subunit (LSU) rRNA sequences.  ribosensor uses profile hidden markov models (HMMs) and BLASTN.

-Authors: Eric Nawrocki and Alejandro Scaffer
+Authors: Eric Nawrocki and Alejandro Schaffer
+National Center for Biotechnology Information

 Current location of code and other relevant files:
 /panfs/pan1/dnaorg/ssudetection/code/ribosensor_wrapper/

 The initial setup of ribosensor is intended for internal NCBI usage in evaluating submissions.
-It is expected that ribosensor will be incorporated into the internal NCBI software architecture called gpipe.
-Therefore, at this time, some of the documentation is on internal Confluence pages and some of the error reporting is structured in a manner that conforms to established gpipe practices for error reporting.
+It is expected that ribosensor will be incorporated into the internal National Center for Biotechnology Information (NCBI) software architecture called gpipe.
+Therefore, at this time, some of the documentation is on internal Confluence pages, some of the instructions below are specifically for usage within NCBI, and some of the error reporting is structured in a manner that conforms to established gpipe practices for error reporting.
+The intended usage of ribosensor will be more effective if submitters of SSU/LSU rRNA sequences can also use ribosensor in a manner that is consistent with the expected usage within NCBI.
+Therefore, the instructions below are general enough that ribosensor should be usable outside NCBI.

 ##############################################################################
 SETTING UP ENVIRONMENT VARIABLES

-Before running ribosensor.pl you will need to update some of your environment variables.
-To do this, add the following seven lines to either the file .bashrc (if you use bash shell) or the file .cshrc file (if you use C shell or tcsh).
-The .bashrc or .cshrc file will be in your home directory.
-To determine what shell you use, enter the command 'echo $SHELL' If this command returns '/bin/bash', then update the file .bashrc.
-If this command returns '/bin/csh' or '/bin/tcsh', then update your .cshrc file.
+Before running ribosensor, the user must update environment variables.
+To do this, add the following seven lines to either the file .bashrc (for users of bash shell) or the file .cshrc file (for users of C shell or tcsh).
+The .bashrc or .cshrc file is in the user's home directory.
+To determine what shell is in use, enter the command

+> echo $SHELL

+If this command returns '/bin/bash', then update the file .bashrc.
+If this command returns '/bin/csh' or '/bin/tcsh', then update the file .cshrc.

 Before updating the pertinent shell file, it is necessary to know whether the environment variable PERL5LIB is already defined or not.
+To determine this information, enter the command:

+> echo $PERL5LIB

-To determine this information, enter the command echo $PERL5LIB If this command returns one or more directories, then PERL5LIB is already defined.
+If this command returns one or more directories, then PERL5LIB is already defined.

+Similarly, it is necessary to know whether the environment variable BLASTDB is already defined.
+To determine this information, enter the
+command:

+> echo $BLASTDB

+If this command returns one or more directories, then BLASTDB is already defined.

-The seven lines to add to the file .bashrc, if PERL5LIB is already defined:
+The seven lines to add to the file .bashrc, if PERL5LIB and BLASTDB are already defined:
 -----------
 export RIBOSENSORDIR="/panfs/pan1/dnaorg/ssudetection/code/ribosensor_wrapper"
 export EPNOPTDIR="/panfs/pan1/dnaorg/ssudetection/code/epn-options"